-Emergency Dentist in Scottsdale AZ
+Emergency Dentist in Phoenix AZ

 Sometimes, accidents and injuries can be prevented.
 Other times, there's nothing you could have done.